dkclee/MTWord/README.md

 package in order to generate large amounts of set data.

 Here below are the results of making different amount of queries across different number of sets in the database.
-The results can be averaged out in order to give a representation of the improvements made through implementing Elasticsearch
+The results can be averaged out in order to give a representation of the improvements made through implementing Elasticsearch.

 ## How to use?
 In order to host the project locally, follow these steps